komalghazanfar/komalghazanfar/README.md

 **About**

 Turning data into actionable insights – it's not just my skill set, it's my superpower!
-As a data science graduate student at Hult International Business School, I am passionate about leveraging data to drive decision-making and innovation.
-With a solid foundation in data analysis, I thrive on solving complex problems and have a keen interest in machine learning, data visualization, and predictive analytics.
+As a data science junkie, I am passionate about leveraging data to drive decision-making and innovation.

 **Skills**